Parliamentary.ai

 Groups Affected

-- Healthcare professionals, teachers, and social workers in Wales: New mandatory reporting duties for FGM.
+• Healthcare professionals, teachers, social workers: New mandatory reporting duties regarding FGM.

-- Individuals involved in money laundering: Clarification of civil liability protection for disclosures.
+• Individuals involved in money laundering: Changes to civil liability for disclosures.

 Powered by nyModel